 Stage I breast cancer is the earliest stage of invasive cancer.
 “Invasive” simply means the cancer cells have broken through the wall of the duct or lobule where they started and have begun to grow into nearby breast tissue.
 In Stage I, the tumor is still small (no larger than 2 centimeters) and has not spread to distant sites.
 In Stage IA, the cancer has not spread to the lymph nodes.
 In Stage IB, a small number of cancer cells may be found in the lymph nodes.
 The outlook for Stage I is very good, with a five-year relative survival rate of 99%.

-What is the outlook for early-stage breast cancer?
+What is the prognosis for early-stage breast cancer?

 Receiving a breast cancer diagnosis can feel overwhelming, but when it’s caught in the early stages, there is so much reason for hope.
 The outlook for early-stage breast cancer is very positive.
 While statistics can give you a general idea of what to expect, remember that they are just numbers.
 They don’t define your individual experience or the specifics of your care plan.
 Your journey is unique, and these numbers simply reflect the incredible progress that has been made in treating breast cancer effectively.
 Let’s look at what the data shows for five and ten-year outlooks and why the future for patients is brighter than ever.